Untitled

 Define and apply properties of absolute value, quadratic and polynomial functions.

-Sections 2.1 – 2.3 (I'm hoping this is review.
+I'm hoping these next three sections are review.
 You should remember this linear function work from earlier coursework

 Quiz 2